arhohuttunen/coding-revolution/content/post/hexagonal-architecture.md

 The `CoffeeShop` implementation should not depend on the `OrdersDatabaseAdapter` implementation directly, but it should use the `Orders` interface and let `OrdersDatabaseAdapter` implement that interface.
 This inverts the dependency and effectively reverses the relationship.

 We can also say that the `CoffeeShop` has a configurable dependency on the `Orders` interface, which is implemented by the `OrdersDatabaseAdapter`.
-Similarly, the `OrderController` has a configurable dependency on the `Orders` interface, implemented by the `CoffeeShop`.
+Similarly, the `OrderController` has a configurable dependency on the `PlacingOrders` interface, implemented by the `CoffeeShop`.
 To configure these dependencies we can use dependency injection as an implementation pattern.

 ### Mapping in Adapters